Caroline-menard/amazon_review_classifier_and_Dashboard/README.en.md

         These features are then standardized using a **StandardScaler**.

 The final output is passed to a MultiOutputClassifier, which wraps an **XGBClassifier** to handle multilabel classification.

+### Hyperparameter Tuning with GridSearchCV

+To optimize the pipeline’s performance, a grid search **(GridSearchCV)** with **cross-validation** was conducted on the labeled dataset of 4,600 reviews.
+The goal was to identify the best combination of parameters for each stage of the text processing and classification model.

+The following elements were tested:
+#### TF-IDF Vectorizer

+  - **max_features:** maximum number of words retained *(selected: None)*

+  - **min_df:** minimum document frequency for a word to be kept *(selected: 2)*

+  - **ngram_range:** tested unigrams, bigrams, and trigrams *(selected: (1, 3))*

+#### Dimensionality Reduction (SVD)

+  - **n_components:** number of retained dimensions *(selected: 20)*

+#### Models Tested

+  >*Hyperparameter tuning was performed for each model, including parameters such as max_depth, learning_rate, or n_estimators...*

+  - RandomForestClassifier

+  - HistGradientBoostingClassifier

+  - ✅ XGBoostClassifier (selected for final deployment)

+The grid was explored using 3-fold cross-validation (cv=3), with **F1-micro** as the scoring metric, which is particularly suited to multi-label classification tasks.

+**Average score obtained: 0.7615**

+This score is considered respectable given:

+  - The multi-label nature of the problem (each review may involve multiple issue categories),

+  - As well as the variability of the texts, which are often written by individual customers using non-standardized language.

+>An excerpt from the GridSearchCV.ipynb notebook is available in the repository for review.*